CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 Hoping this post could help somebody else with similar need here I describe the process and the results!

-## Hardware upgrade
+## Hardware upgrade.

-Differently fro other models, the Acer C720P has the touchscreen and only 2GB of RAM, that unfortunately cannot be expanded.
+Differently from other models, the Acer C720P has the touchscreen and only 2GB of RAM, that unfortunately cannot be expanded.
 As for the disk, the laptop originally has a 32GB SSD, that is enough for a web based chromebook, but might be tight for a complete Ubuntu system.

+Please note that for this model the SSD is a M.2 form factor type.

 There are several online resources that show how to change the original SSD with a new one:
--
+- Here a [video](https://www.youtube.com/watch?v=AZa5kWBfbWM) by *unlokia* showing how to properly open this laptop model and how to find the different hardware components.
+- Here a [video](https://www.youtube.com/watch?v=LrrL2Qy2PGI), with a 64GB SSD

 First of all you can find here the top- and bottomview of the laptop.